 Delivering a full creative service

 Working with Essential Energy’s bold colour palette we first scripted, illustrated and animated a Video Commercial.
 A video format was chosen to explain the components of the charitable election — ensuring the goals and purpose were clearly defined.
-The illustrative approach was adapted for the press campaign and paid and organic social media encouraged community participation.
+The illustrative approach was adapted for the press campaign, display advertising and paid and organic social media encouraged community participation.

 Setting new goals

 The campaign continued to raise awareness for the initiative, and a total of $175,000 was shared by 129 successful groups across Essential Energy’s 20 network zones.
-Participation increased by 38% and a record number of nominations received and web traffic to the Community Choices page increased by 134%.
+Participation increased by 38%, a record number of nominations received and web traffic to the Community Choices page increased by 134%.
 Facebook engagement grew by over 600%, as the audience shared and encouraged voting from their respective communities.
 A follow-up campaign offering financial contributions for Community Hall upkeep was used to re-engage the audience.